 "Why Are We Still Vermonters?
 Vermont's Identity Crisis and the Founding of the Vermont Historical Society," Vermont History (1991) 59: 197-211.

-Works in Progress

-Child Murder in America.
-An interregional study of murders of and by children from colonial times to the present (in manuscript through early 20th century)

-"How Scientific Is Environmentalist History?
-The Rhetoric and Politics of Speaking for Nature" (essay in manuscript)
+Works in Progress Child Murder in America.
+An interregional study of murders of and by children from colonial times to the present (in manuscript through early 20th century) "How Scientific Is Environmentalist History?
+The Rhetoric and Politics of Speaking for Nature" (essay in manuscript) Editorial Boards 2014-2017, American Historical Review 2012-2016, 1995-2005, Historical Methods 2011-, Homicide Studies 2004-, Crime, History, and Societies Invited Lectures "Trust, Legitimacy, and the Recent Rise in Homicide in the United States," Council on Criminal Justice, Washington, D.C., October 19, 2022.

-Editorial Boards

-2014-2017, American Historical Review 2012-2016, 1995-2005, Historical Methods 2011-, Homicide Studies 2004-, Crime, History, and Societies

-Invited Lectures

 "The History of Police Involved Homicides in the United States," Mary Immaculate College & the University of Limerick, Ireland, October 26, 2021.

-"Firearms and Homicide in the United States: A History," British Crime Historians Symposium, Leeds University, Great Britain, Scheduled for September 2-3, 2021.
+"Firearms and Homicide in the United States: A History," British Crime Historians Symposium, Leeds University, Great Britain, Scheduled for September Page 9 2-3, 2021.

 "The History of Cross-National Homicide Rates: What We Can Learn from the Available Historical Data, and Why We Have to Worry about Learning the Wrong Lessons," Bielefeld University, Germany, scheduled for April 29, 2020.
 Postponed.
 "Inequality," Ashland University, October 16, 2019.